 Together, we provide participants the opportunity for self-assessment and reflection.
 What from your military experience can you bring to your candidacy and public office?
 What are your areas for growth?
 What political office should you run for?

 Due to the evolving situation with the novel coronavirus (COVID-19), and to best protect members of our community and our guests, we are preparing to provide an online learning environment for VPPCE Fall 2020.
 Please check back frequently for updated information.
-We are still accepting applications and you can apply below.

 Annual Program | October – November 2020